Four-manifolds, geometries and knots: Ends and cohomology with free coefficients

-We begin with the case of ``large" elementary amenable normal subgroups. \begin{theorem} Let $G$ be a finitely presentable group with a locally virtually indicable, restrained normal subgroup $E$ of infinite index.
-Suppose that either $E$ is abelian of rank $1$ and $G/E$ has one end or $E$ is torsion free, elementary amenable and $h(E)>1$ or $E$ is almost coherent and has a finitely generated, one-ended subgroup.
+\begin{theorem} Let $G$ be a finitely presentable group with a restrained normal subgroup $E$ of infinite index.
+Suppose that either $E$ is abelian of rank $1$ and $G/E$ has one end or $E$ is torsion-free, elementary amenable and $h(E)>1$ or $E$ is almost coherent, locally virtually indicable, and has a finitely generated, one-ended subgroup.
 Then $H^s(G;\mathbb{Z}[G])=0$ for $s\leq2$. \end{theorem}